vishalgautamm/graphQL/README.md

 THIS is what **GraphQL** is looking to fix.
 * it wants to fix some real bing inconsistent around RESTful routing
 * And also tackle big issues around over serving data

+#GraphQL

+##What is GraphQL
+*A Graph is a data structure that contains nodes, and relations between each of these notes called edges.
+This is the graph, which GraphQL is referring to
+*Understanding how our information fits into a graph data structure like this is key to understanding how graphQL works *One thing about graph structure: not saying that we are going to change how our data is being stored in the DB.
+We can still use MongoDB or postgreSQL to store data.
+We are just looking at this diagram to visualize. how all of our data is connected together via all the different relations